Turning On Automatic Captions in Zoom, Microsoft Teams, and Panopto

 Automated Captions In Zoom

-In a meeting, the host can provide manual captioning, or an integrated third-party closed captioning service can provide the captioning, or Zoom’s automated captions (also known as live transcription) feature can provide automatic captioning.
-This will explain how to turn on Zoom's automated caption feature.
+In a meeting, the host can provide manual captioning, an integrated third-party closed captioning service can provide the captioning, or Zoom’s automated captions (also known as live transcription) feature can provide automatic captioning.
+Please follow the steps below to turn on Zoom's automated caption feature:

 1. Sign in to the Zoom web portal at upenn.zoom.us